quotentiroler/plagiarismchecker/README.md

 ## Plagiarism detection based on document fingerprint creation + comparison
 ### Check multiple C++ source-dirs for plagiarism

-This application can be packed into an executable .jar-file using the following command:
+This maven application can be packed into an executable .jar-file using the following command:

 ```mvn clean compile assembly:single```